Emmanuelkimutai/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59 function that prints the 9 times table, starting with 0 function that adds two integers and returns th result
+function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59 function that prints the 9 times table, starting with 0 function that adds two integers and returns th result function that prints all natural numbers from n to 98, folloewd by a new line